 Mayor Brainard recognized early on the tolls that typical suburban development would take on the city’s balance sheet in the long-term.
 The city has employed overlay zoning and established many public-private partnerships to encourage high density, mixed-use redevelopment of the downtown.

 Carmel is a bronze level bicycle-friendly community, and even has super easy-to-ride tricycles included in its bike-share fleet.

-The city also completed the Monon Trail, an 18-mile rail trail that connects Carmel to Indy, as well as the Cultural Trail.
-On a nice day, an estimated 12,000 people take advantage of the trail.
+The city also completed the Monon Trail, an 18-mile rail trail that connects Carmel to downtown Indianapolis and its famous Cultural Trail.
+On a nice day, an estimated 12,000 people take advantage of the Monon Trail.

 The city has invested heavily in the arts, most notably with the creation of the Palladium, a world class performing arts center.